Research in Humanities

 Our vision is to deliver world-class research by providing an environment and infrastructure that attracts, develops and rewards leading researchers.
 Our research addresses important questions, including the major societal challenges which transcend disciplinary boundaries.

 We endeavour to provide the resources, including protecting academic freedom, to enable researchers at all career stages to break new ground, work across interdisciplinary boundaries where appropriate, and develop from being excellent to being among world-leaders.

-Making a difference to societies nationally and internationally.
+Research within the Faculty of Humanities is making a positive difference to societies nationally and internationally.